-I don’t set out to deceive.
+I don’t set out to deceive with composites in dog photography.

 In fact, I go into a mild state of cognitive dissonance sometimes when I’m editing a photo.